-LR Price Paid data from LR are used to produce the HPSSA and the Price Paid data can be accessed for free via the GOV.UK website as a whole dataset or for individual years or months or by other specific search criteria.
+Land Registry Price Paid Data are used to produce the House price statistics for small areas (HPSSA).
+The Price Paid Data can be accessed for free via the GOV.UK website as a whole dataset or for individual years or months or by other specific search criteria.

-With datasets prepared, the NSPL dataset is matched to the LR Price Paid data using postcodes to assign the relevant statistical geographies to each house sale.
+With datasets prepared, the NSPL dataset is matched to the Land Registry Price Paid data using postcodes to assign the relevant statistical geographies to each house sale.
 This allows groups of sales with the same geographies to be formed and averages and sale counts to be calculated.

 A final list of geographies with sale counts and averages is produced and then matched back to geography lists for completeness.
 Outputs are made into tables and published as House Price Statistics for Small Areas on our website.

-The LR data behind HPSSAs are record level data with a number of variables relating to the dwelling type and the sale, but no personal data relating to the seller or buyer.
-This is explained further on the LR's guidance page on accessing the Price Paid data.
-There is more detail in the LR Privacy Impact Assessment Review and the Review report: April 2013.
-The LR Price Paid data or the LR Price Paid Report Builder has more information on an individual sale.Back to table of contents
+The Land Registry data behind HPSSAs are record level data with a number of variables relating to the dwelling type and the sale, but no personal data relating to the seller or buyer.
+This is explained further on the Land Registry's guidance page on accessing the Price Paid data.
+There is more detail in the Land Registry Privacy Impact Assessment Review and the Review report: April 2013.
+The Land Registry Price Paid data or the Land Registry Price Paid Report Builder has more information on an individual sale.Back to table of contents

 (The degree of closeness between an estimate and the true value.)

-Registration of a property transaction with the LR is compulsory for all changes of ownership except leases with less than 7 years to run.
+Registration of a property transaction with HM Land Registry is compulsory for all changes of ownership except leases with less than seven years to run.
 Solicitors acting for purchasers invariably register the transaction as quickly as possible after completion.
-It is the view of the LR that under-recording is negligible.
+It is the view of the Land Registry that under-recording is negligible.
 Therefore, such under-recording is unlikely to affect the statistics significantly.

-The LR Price Paid data used in the HPSSAs are taken directly from the sale contract and are audited.
+The Land Registry Price Paid Data used in the House price statistics for small areas (HPSSAs) are taken directly from the sale contract and are audited.
 Deliberate misreporting of price in this documentation would in most cases be fraud and is likely to be insignificant in volume.
-To minimise errors occurring in transcription, the LR has quality control procedures to check for exceptions in the data capture process such as price band and application type.
+To minimise errors occurring in transcription, the Land Registry has quality-control procedures to check for exceptions in the data capture process such as price band and application type.

-The LR Price Paid data used to produce the HPSSAs contains what may appear to be duplicate records.
-These can occur when multiple properties (newly built flats for example) are sold as a batch with the same postcode, price and date.
+The Land Registry Price Paid Data used to produce the HPSSAs contain what may appear to be duplicate records.
+These can occur when multiple properties (newly-built flats, for example) are sold as a batch with the same postcode, price and date.
 These records will still have unique identifiers, but every other variable may match.
 A process of identifying and quantifying these apparent duplicates was devised in order to identify spikes in duplicates that may require further investigation or deletion.
-Checks have been done to ensure that the data are deemed to be free of genuine erroneous duplicates which may distort dwelling prices.
+Checks have been done to ensure that the data are deemed to be free of genuine erroneous duplicates, which may distort dwelling prices.

-In addition to assessing the extent of duplicate and unmatched records, and in order to quality assure the figures, a small sample of HPSSAs medians and counts with a broad geographical spread are re-calculated manually using the geographically referenced LR Price Paid raw dataset.
-These figures are cross checked to ensure the automated process worked correctly and outputs were accurate.
-Validation checks are also carried out by comparing the data produced with other house price data sources to identify similar trends (Coherence and comparability has further details).Back to table of contents
+In addition to assessing the extent of duplicate and unmatched records, and in order to quality assure the statistics, a sample of HPSSAs with a broad geographical spread are re-calculated manually using the geographically-referenced Land Registry Price Paid Data.
+These figures are cross-checked to ensure the automated process worked correctly and outputs were accurate.
+Validation checks are also carried out by comparing the data produced with other house price data sources to identify similar trends.
+The Coherence and comparability section has further details.Back to table of contents

-Our HPSSAs are fully comparable throughout the time series going back to 1995 because a single method was used to produce statistics for all available periods, geographies and property types.
+Our House price statistics for small areas (HPSSAs) are fully comparable throughout the time series going back to 1995 because a single method was used to produce statistics for all available periods, geographies and property types.

-A house price index is a measure of the change in average house prices in an area between 2 points in time.
+There are a number of different house price statistics available in addition to the HPSSAs, some of which present an index of house prices.
+A house price index is a measure of the change in average house prices in an area between two points in time.
 An increase to an index of 1 means that house prices have increased by 1% between the two points in time.
-Currently, there are a number of different house price indices published in addition to HPSSAs.
 There are differences in the statistics reported by each index because there are differences in both the data and methods used to produce them.
 Therefore, the HPSSAs are not directly comparable with these other indices.

 UK House Price Index (UK HPI)

-The HPI is a monthly release that contains figures for mix-adjusted average house prices and house price indices for the UK, its constituent countries, the regions of England and local authority districts.
-The index is calculated using the LR Price Paid data.
-The HPSSAs and the House Price Index (HPI) follow similar trends, but the HPI is a mix adjusted index, which means it is weighted to reflect the actual mix of dwellings in the housing stock.
+The HPSSAs and the HPI follow similar trends, but the HPI is a mix-adjusted index, which means it is weighted to reflect the actual mix of dwellings in the housing stock.
 This HPI methodology is specifically designed to reflect market values, while the HPSSAs report average transactional values and are therefore particularly useful when identifying the actual change in sold properties rather than the change in the value of the overall housing stock.

 Registers of Scotland Official Quarterly Housing Market Statistics

-Registers of Scotland record all the property transactions in Scotland.
-It produces monthly average house prices based on arithmetic means of these transactions, which is published as the Quarterly House Price Statistics in the second month after the period to which the figures refer to.
+Registers of Scotland records all the property transactions in Scotland.
+It produces monthly average house prices based on arithmetic means of these transactions, which is published as the Quarterly house price statistics in the second month after the period to which the figures refer to.

 Northern Ireland Residential Property Price Index

 The Land and Property Services assisted by the Northern Ireland Statistics and Research Agency publish a quarterly Residential Property Prices Index (RPPI) for Northern Ireland.
-The index measures change in the price of residential property sales recorded by HM Revenue & Customs.
-This statistic was first published in quarter one of 2012.
+The index measures change in the price of residential property sales recorded by HM Revenue and Customs.
+This statistic was first published in Quarter 1 (Jan to Mar) 2012.